 Collaborating closely with the local utility, the installation of the DC Fast Charger will be open for public charging, and is the firstdeployed in California within The EV Project.
-Located just off Highway 101, the Volkswagen Group Electronics Research Laboratory was chosen using criteria developed through the EV Micro-Climate(TM) process.
+Located just off Highway 101.
+So the Volkswagen Group Electronics Research Laboratory was chosen using criteria developed through the EV Micro-Climate(TM) process.

 All which takes into account a variety of factors.

 That’s including traffic patterns, regional attractions, and retail hubs.
 Also as well as input from many regional partners.